Erryn09/simple_shell/README.md

      Answer: A function call is a request made by a program to perform a specific task.
 While A system call is a request for the kernel to access a resource.
 9. How to create processes?
     Answer: I UNIX and POSIX you call fork() and then exec() to create a process.
-When you fork it clones a copy of your current process, including all data, code, environment variables, and open files.
+When you fork it clones a copy of your current process including all data, code, environment variables, and open files.
 This child process is a duplicate of the parent (execept for a few details).
 10. What are the three prototypes of main?
      Answer: They are, int main(); , int main(int argc, char **argv);
 11. How does the shell use the PATH to find the programs?